mebusy/notes/dev_notes/AI_CS188_Hidden_Markov_Models.md

     - You observe outpus (effects) at each time step
     - As a Bayes' net :
         - ![](../imgs/cs188_HMM_hmm.png)
-        - structure:  1 hidden variable , and 1 observed variable
+        - structure:  1 hidden variable(X) , and 1 observed variable(E)
+        - in HMM, we don't get to observe the hidden state -- X, but the hope is that by observing the evidence variables, we can somehow infer a posterior distribution over the hidden states that allows us to do something interesting.
-        - what we're gonna have is that every time there's ganna be a hidden variable that structure like a markov chain and each time the evidence depends only on the state unobserved but only on the state at that time (E | X).
+        - what we're gonna have is that every time there's ganna be a hidden variable. that structure like a markov chain and each time the evidence depends only on the state unobserved but only on the state at that time (E | X) ( Bayes net D-separation )

 ---